emiled/gatsby-netlify-cms-2/src/pages/index.md

 ---
 templateKey: index-page
-title: cofefe with a conscience
+title: cofefeeeee with a conscience
 image: /img/home-jumbotron.jpg
 heading: Superb coffee with a conscience
 subheading: update the subheading